chem330/chem330.github.io/project/index-2023.md

 **It is in your best interest to process as much data as possible in real time.**

+It is recommended that you use Julia/Pluto notebooks for your data analysis, but you may also use Excel, or another program of your choice to process the data.
+I will be able to help you in Julia, but may have limited ability to help with other programs.

-Make sure to keep neat data files and analysis scripts.
-I (or anyone in the class) should be able to open your file and easily follow your analysis without having to do excessive digging through the file; I should also be able to open your file and *exactly* reproduce the results of your data analysis with the information provided.
+Whichever program you use for data analysis, you must process your data using the principles of *reproducible research*.
+This means I should be able to open your file and easily follow your analysis without having to do excessive digging through the file; I should also be able to open your file and *exactly* reproduce the results of your data analysis with the information provided.

 You should aim to communicate your data graphically whenever possible.
-Your plots should be [*publication quality*](https://chem370.github.io/technical-reports/figures) with descriptive axis titles and units, a clear legend when needed, appropriately scaled axes, and an overall professional appearance.
+Your plots should be *publication quality* with descriptive axis titles and units, clear legend when needed, appropriate scaled axes, and an overall professional appearance.

 ## Waste Disposal